MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-autoplay.md

 - If you enable this policy setting, Autoplay is disabled on CD-ROM and removable media drives, or disabled on all drives.

 This policy setting disables Autoplay on additional types of drives.
-You cannot use this setting to enable Autoplay on drives on which it is disabled by default.
+You can't use this setting to enable Autoplay on drives on which it's disabled by default.

-- If you disable or do not configure this policy setting, AutoPlay is enabled.
+- If you disable or don't configure this policy setting, AutoPlay is enabled.

 > [!NOTE]
 > This policy setting appears in both the Computer Configuration and User Configuration folders.
 If the policy settings conflict, the policy setting in Computer Configuration takes precedence over the policy setting in User Configuration.